LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course3.md

 * [ ] Make consistent seed via #ifdef
     * Confirmation: test work when run 2 times
 * [ ] Extract testable function that takes a seed
-    * Confirmation:working test without #ifdef
+    * Confirmation: working test without the test seam
 * [ ] Extract Testable function that takes a number
     * Confirmation: you can reason out what the result will be before running it.
 * [ ] Retro